 Professionally, After almost 20 years in IT the powers that be felt that I, and almost the entire department I worked in were deemed…inessential.
 Though this was very stressful, the months leading up to it were even more so.
-Everyone knew something was coming, rumors were flying and a noxious stench that infiltrated every aspect of mine and my coworkers lives.
-A bit later I would read the book Character Limit about the takeover and eventual mutation of Twitter into X and realize this was not specific to the company that I was forced to leave.
+Everyone knew something was coming.
+Rumors were flying, and a noxious stench infiltrated every aspect of my coworkers’ lives and mine.
+But eventually it went from stressful chaos to calm & normalcy.

 The otto product was designed it to be completely modular; allowing for up to 9 users and 10 rooms.
 It would enable room presence detection and adjust smart devices in the home to meet my requirements.
 I spent a bit over 6 months really trying to nail it down, but things were getting slower and often felt buggier.
 When another idea came to mind it was timed just perfectly with another tools introduction.

-Another idea that I had floating around for about 2 years was a visual schedule of sorts.
+Claude Code enabled another idea that I had floating around for about 2 years.
+It was a visual schedule of sorts.
 My son is autistic and benefits from regular reminders of what a day’s plan is.
 His preschool teacher had recommended a tool from amazon that gave you a laminated long cardboard strip with velcro pieces on it and then a whole collection of activity tiles.
 You could then velcro the first activity to the top and the next one below it and so on.
-It was interesting, because just the way that the activities lined up very much reminded me of Google’s “Material Design” tiles, and that it would be fairly straight forward to design an app around that, but I was not a developer, so filed under “interesting but inactionable”.
+It was interesting, because just the way that the activities lined up very much reminded me of Google’s “Material Design” tiles, and that it would be fairly straightforward to design an app around that, but I was not a developer, so filed under “interesting but inactionable”.

 I also do some work in the autism community.
 For about 2 years I’ve organized an Autism Dads group that meets monthly at a local restaurant to talk with people that get it.
 I’m also on the board of the local Autism Society and working with a small group to run “Up with Families”, a weekend retreat for recently diagnosed special needs families.
 We have a day program for parents and the kids are treated to a super fun day with volunteers and entertainment.